mroth/phoenix-showdown/README.md

 style frameworks, so it makes sense to use the one that works in the same style.

 ### Rails / ERB
-I don't find Rails to be as apt a comparison for this use case as Sinatra, since none of it's magic is being used in this example but it hasn't been disabled to it creates a lot of overhead.
+I originally didn't find Rails to be as apt a comparison for this use case as Sinatra, since it contains a lot of functionality not being used here that contributes to overhead.

 For that reason, I didn't do too much here.
 That said, there is probably a lot that can/should be disabled in Rails that is there by default for "free" if you